 Most people sexually exposed to HPV never develop symptoms or health problems, and most HPV infections go away by themselves within two years.
 But the infection can persist and cause long-term problems.
 These include cervical cancer in women, penis cancer in men, and in both sexes some cancers of the anus and oropharyngeal cancer (cancer in the back of throat, including the base of the tongue and tonsils).

 In the past, oropharyngeal cancers were mostly linked to smoking or alcohol abuse.
 Today, oropharyngeal cancers related to smoking and alcohol are on the decline while those caused by HPV are rising dramatically.
-Some experts predict that HPV-caused mouth and throat cancers will become more common than cervical cancer by 2020.
+Some experts predict that HPV-caused mouth and throat cancers will become more common than cervical cancer.

-Sexual contact, including oral sex and deep kissing, can transmit HPV from one person to another.
+Sexual contact, including oral sex and deep kissing, can be a method of HPV transmissionfrom one person to another.
 The likelihood of contracting oral HPV is directly associated with number of sexual partners a person has had.

 There are a few ways to prevent HPV-related oral cancer, depending on your age.